vitalyzed/CRM-Systems-Cloud-Integration/README.md

         return userDF
 ```
-## Piano.io -json 'if' exsists
+##### json 'if' exists

-In Piano.Io API Json results are tricky. rach endpoint call reflects all key objects and attributes, including elements that are present in any other api endpoint call.
+In several CRM systems and in particular, with Piano.Io API Json results, each endpoint call reflects all key objects and attributes, including elements that are present in any other api endpoint call.
-Therefore, each different call with defferent data will consiss repeated objects in the json.
+Therefore, each different call with different data will consist of repeated objects in the json.

-I had to go throught the jsons and 'fish' the data relevant based on the outlook of my data warehouse building strategy.
+I had to go through the jsons and 'fish' the data relevant based on the outlook of my data warehouse building strategy.
 When it comes to data in the json that reflects sometimes repeated objects, but sometimes - simply missing important objects or elements, my solution was to write the following:

 using the following example, calling the Piano.io Term object API endpoint: